slash-lang/slash/sapi/cgi/README.md

     make
     make install

-The exact configuration process depends on the Webserver used.
+The exact configuration process depends on the webserver used.
 The SAPI tries to emulate the behaviour of PHP-cgi, so most of the time the Instructions for PHP should also work for slash-cgi.